Dusseldorf Delights: A Symphony of Art, History, and Sunny Days Straddling the Rhine River

 Dusseldorf April 2019 - Jenny Rojas - Jennyskyisthelimit (131)

-This practice eradicates the need for toxic herbicides, chemicals, and fuel powered lawn mowers.
-The animals also clear also areas that otherwise would be inaccessible to people or machines.
-Also, the goats help to bring back soil fertility by providing organic fertilizer.
-City grazing then turns out to be a great alternative for clearing and maintaining urban landscape and parks, popular in other worldwide cities such a San Francisco and Paris.
-Miniclip here
+This practice eliminates the need for toxic herbicides, chemicals, and fuel-powered lawn mowers.
+The animals play a crucial role in clearing areas that would otherwise be inaccessible to people or machines.
+Additionally, the goats contribute to restoring soil fertility by providing organic fertilizer.
+City grazing has proven to be a great alternative for clearing and maintaining urban landscapes and parks, a practice popular in other cities worldwide, such as San Francisco and Paris.

 Fischmarkt – Fish Market

-My last day in Dusseldorf was absolutely delightful, the weather was brilliant.
-Paola and I enjoyed a pleasant stroll along the Rhine past the old town and down towards the Rhine Tower.
-We passed through the attractive modern buildings in the nearby wharf and encountered beautiful trees and green scenery along the route …great vibe with many people enjoying a picnic on this gorgeous sunny day of spring until we reach Fishmarket.
+My last day in Dusseldorf was absolutely delightful, with brilliant weather.
+Paola and I enjoyed a pleasant stroll along the Rhine, passing the old town and heading towards the Rhine Tower.
+We meandered through the attractive modern buildings in the nearby wharf, encountering beautiful trees and green scenery along the route.
+There was a great vibe, with many people enjoying picnics on this gorgeous sunny spring day until we reached the Fish Market.

 Dusseldorf April 2019 - Jenny Rojas - Jennyskyisthelimit (148).JPG

-This Sunday Fish Market, which takes place at Tonhallenufer, is only open on specific dates, so I was lucky to be precisely when the market was on, especially on this lovely sunny day.
-The market, contrary of you would think, is not just about fish, there are plenty of other sellers, offering from flowers, fruits and vegetables, plants, clothing and many other things.
-Shopping at this lively market can always be topped off with a chilled local Altbier or tasty snacks while enjoying live music from talented local musicians.
+The Sunday Fish Market, located at Tonhallenufer, opens only on specific dates.
+I was lucky to be there precisely when the market was on, especially on this lovely sunny day.
+Contrary to what you might think, the market is not just about fish; there are plenty of other vendors offering flowers, fruits, vegetables, plants, clothing, and various other items.
+Shopping at this lively market can always be topped off with a chilled local Altbier or tasty snacks, all while enjoying live music from talented local musicians.

-And as your thought become reality, as we were walking along the promenade, I thought I heard the sound of some Latin-salsa songs, so we obviously approached them to find ourselves amongst a group of salsa dancers practising Cuban salsa, under the lovely music played by Marcos Echavarria, from Arriba Rio.
+And as if your thoughts had turned into reality, while walking along the promenade, I thought I heard the sounds of Latin-salsa music.
+Naturally, we approached the source and found ourselves amidst a group of salsa dancers practicing Cuban salsa.
+The lively music was skillfully played by Marcos Echavarria from Arriba Rio.

-What an excellent way of finishing my Dusseldorf experience.!
-With a great friend, a great atmosphere, great music, great weather, great dance!
+What an excellent way to conclude my Dusseldorf experience!
+With a great friend, a fantastic atmosphere, wonderful music, perfect weather, and captivating dance!
 Absolutely amazing!

 “You do not travel to arrive, but to travel.”